 Papers seeking agreement to policy/approval for additional resources to implement that policy should be submitted to the Cabinet committee responsible for that area of government activity.

-The Cabinet committee may refer such papers to the Cabinet Committee on State Sector Reform and Expenditure Control (SEC) for decisions on the financial aspects, if they would benefit from SEC’s scrutiny.
+The Cabinet committee may refer such papers to the Cabinet Government Administration and Expenditure Review Committee (GOV) for decisions on the financial aspects, if they would benefit from GOV’s scrutiny.

 Consulting the Minister of Finance